nicokaiser/rpi-camera-import/README.md

 `/mnt/pictures/2018-02-13/DSC01234.arw`

-This way, the risk of duplicates is reduced (see "Restrictions").
+This way, the risk of duplicates is reduced (see "Limitations").

 ## Requirements